Rikitav/Sort-ContentWarning/README.md

 By running the program with the argument `-a` or `--auto` you will activate the observer mode and the program will try to catch each video right at the saving stage
 #### Help
 Run the program with the argument `-h` or `--help` to get a description of the program and arguments
+### Сhanging the save directory
+The save directory can be changed if you pass the `-d` or `--dir` parameter to the program and specify the path to the existing folder as the second parameter.
+The use of environment variables is supported.
+For example, running the program with the parameters `-d %UserProfile%\Documents`, the new saving directory will be `C:\Users\YourUser\Documents\Content Warning`

 # Locations
 Scanning directory : `%UserProfile%\Desktop` <br />